ucuenca/redi/README.md

 **Quick summary**

-Watiqai Khuska in a quechua phrase that means "Research together".
+Watiqai Khuska is a quechua phrase that means "Research together".

 **Version**